Code-Institute-Submissions/Helpdesk-Micro/README.md

     - IP
     - PORT

-8. Finally, you will need to push changes, which should inlclude both the Procfile and requirements.txt to GitHub:
+8. Finally, you will need to push changes, which should include both the Procfile and requirements.txt to GitHub:

 ```
-git add -a
+git add .
 git commit -m "you commit message here"
 git push
 ```